 Recognizing something wasn’t right, Lance saw his doctor, who, upon hearing his symptoms, recommended he schedule an appointment with the heart specialists at Cedars-Sinai’s Smidt Heart Institute as soon as possible.

-When Lance arrived at the Smidt Heart Institute in April 2014, his doctors discovered that his ejection fraction (the percentage of blood pumped out of the heart with each contraction) was less than 10% — a normal ejection fraction is about 55%.
+When Lance arrived at the Smidt Heart Institute, his doctors discovered that his ejection fraction (the percentage of blood pumped out of the heart with each contraction) was less than 10% — a normal ejection fraction is about 55%.

 Lance was scheduled to come back for additional testing several weeks later, but a few days before his follow-up appointment, Lance lost consciousness in the waiting room of his PCP’s office.
 He was rushed to a nearby Cedars-Sinai affiliate, where he was told that his condition was critical and he would have to remain in the hospital.